-Price controls: Deviations between the prices paid for resources and their social value can also come about through price controls.
+Deviations between the prices paid for resources and their social value can also come about through price controls.
 In this situation, the price actually paid is set by legislation or regulation and not by the forces of the market operating through the costs of supply and the benefits from use.
 The objective of such regulation may be to control excess profits in an industry with little competition or to make a vital resource affordable for low-income households.
 Thus, even in the absence of externalities, monopoly power, and taxes, the administered price will not necessarily be equal to the social value of the resource.
-This is illustrated for the case of natural gas in figure 2.4.
-Because the regulated price, P_r , is set so far below the optimum price, P^ , the suppliers of natural gas are willing to make only Q, units available rather than the optimum quantity, Q^ .
+This is illustrated for the case of natural gas in Figure 2.4.
+Because the regulated price, $P_r$ , is set so far below the optimum price, $P^$ , the suppliers of natural gas are willing to make only $Q_r$ units available rather than the optimum quantity, Q\.
 With so few units available, there are many unsatisfied high-value uses to which the gas could have been put.
-This is indicated by the fact that at Q_r , the premium users would be willing to pay for additional units over and above the regulated price, would be as much as $P_s - P_r$.
-Other factors: There are other factors which may cause market prices of energy to be different from the corresponding social values.
-Because of inadequate information about the long-run scarcity of exhaustible energy resources, present supply and demand forces may lead to equilibrium prices which do not reflect true values.
-This situation could result in non-optimal rates of resource exploitation.
+This is indicated by the fact that at $Q_r$ , the premium users would be willing to pay for additional units over and above the regulated price, would be as much as $P_s - P_r$ .